 On a walk one morning, A man passes a little building he never really paid attention to before.
-The sign on the lawn says, “St. Stephen’s Orthodox Church.”
+The sign on the lawn says, “St. John’s Orthodox Church.”
 He frowns at the sign; he’s never heard of the Orthodox Church before.
 The man goes home and decides to do some research.
-After hours of reading, he decides he would like to visit.
+After hours of reading, he decides to visit.
 But he has no idea how to prepare.
 What should he wear?
 How should he greet the priest?
-Can he receive communion like he did at his Catholic church when he was a boy?
+Can he receive communion like he did at his Catholic church when he was young?
 Can he bring his two-year-old daughter with him?

 In this ultimate guide, we tell you everything you need to know about church etiquette, so you can feel comfortable the next time you visit an Orthodox parish!